Charlize Rule

-Charlize Rule (/en/; born 16 February 2003) is an Australian professional soccer player who plays as a defender for Women's Super League club Brighton & Hove Albion and the Australia national team.
+Charlize Jayde Rule (/en/; born 16 February 2003) is an Australian professional football player who plays as a centre-back for Women's Super League club Brighton & Hove Albion and the Australia national team.

+Early life

+Rule grew up in the eastern suburbs of Sydney, around Bondi.
+She began playing football at the age of five, joining a boys' team at Queens Park FC.
+She has cited her older brother as a major influence, saying she was inspired by watching him play and that competing against him in the backyard gave her determination and commitment.
+Rule went to Reddam House for her High School education.
+Rule progressed through the FNSW Institute talent pathway and also represented Sydney University FC before joining Sydney FC.
+She studied a Bachelor of Sport and Exercise Science at the University of Technology Sydney.

 Club career

 Sydney FC

-On 13 August 2020, Rule signed for Sydney FC for the 2020–21 W-League season.
+On 13 August 2020, Rule signed for Sydney FC for the 2020–21 W-League season, becoming the youngest member of the squad at the time.
 On 8 January 2021, Rule made her W-League debut against the Newcastle Jets in a 2–1 victory for the Sky Blues.
 Rule was substituted into the match in the 88th minute.
+She earned Sydney FC Player of the Match honours in the 2020–21 Grand Final.

+Rule made 42 league appearances and scored three goals across three seasons with Sydney FC, helping the club win three consecutive A-League Women Premierships (2020–21, 2021–22, 2022–23) and the 2022–23 Championship.

+Sydney Olympic FC

+In 2022, Rule also played for Sydney Olympic FC Women in the National Premier Leagues NSW Women's competition, making six appearances and scoring eight goals.

 Brighton & Hove Albion

-On 26 July 2023, Rule signed for Brighton & Hove Albion in the English Women's Super League on a long-term deal.
+On 26 July 2023, Rule signed for Brighton & Hove Albion in the English Women's Super League on a five-year deal.
+She was one of three players to join Brighton from Sydney FC that summer, alongside Madison Haley and Mackenzie Hawkesby.
+Head coach Melissa Phillips described her as "an exciting young player with a lot of ambition in the game."
 She scored her first goal for the club on 11 October 2023, against Birmingham City in the FA Women's League Cup.
+However, Rule's debut season was disrupted by a lengthy injury that kept her sidelined from December 2023 until March 2025.

-On 10 August 2024 she signed a new contract with Brighton.
-On 30 March 2025, after a lengthy injury, Rule made her first appearance for Brighton since December 2023, coming on as a substitute and scoring her first goal in the Women's Super League.
+On 10 August 2024, despite still recovering from injury, Rule signed a new contract with Brighton, demonstrating the club's long-term commitment to her development.
+On 30 March 2025, Rule made her first appearance for Brighton since December 2023, coming on as a substitute and scoring her first goal in the Women's Super League.